Gipetto/site/_posts/2019-09-28-a_rant_about_cardo_packtalk_slim.md

 All in all I’m sad one of the old Sena 10s headsets died.
 While I didn’t get to listen to directions while also talking, at least they got the core functionality right: I could talk to my wife reliably within reasonable distances.

 Last, but not least, the PDF manual found online links out to non-existent FAQs for solving problems.
 That’s a problem.

+### Update 2019-10-08

+A few more days in and I've turned off all voice commands and so far no more unwanted invocations of my phone or the radio.
+But still some issues:

+- Another case of the two paired headsets not connecting to each other.
+Had to restart each one a few times to get them to sync up.
+Pretty frustrating.
+- My headset decided that 1/4 - 1/3 power was enough to warrant immediate shutdown.
+The first time we stretched the batteries they were fine.
+We got plenty of battery warnings before anything happened.
+Today I just got shutdowns.
+Just "goodbye" and its gone.
+Charged back up and so far so good.
+We'll see what happens when it gets back down under half battery.
+- Strange garblings again.